spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/back-end/yves/modular-frontend.md

 title: Modular Frontend
 description: This article provides information on Pages and Widgets, the Pages module and how the Pages module can be extended.
 Real-life examples included into the article will help you to understand the concept better.
 originalLink: https://documentation.spryker.com/v5/docs/modular-frontend
+originalArticleId: aa6fc9f2-bc2f-4b54-8caa-edff5b27b206
 redirect_from:
   - /v5/docs/modular-frontend
   - /v5/docs/en/modular-frontend
 ---

-This article provides information on [Pages](https://documentation.spryker.com/docs/en/modular-frontend#pages) and [Widgets](https://documentation.spryker.com/docs/en/modular-frontend#widgets), the Pages module and how the Pages module can be extended.
+This article provides information on [Pages](/docs/scos/dev/developer-guides/202005.0/development-guide/back-end/yves/modular-frontend.html#pages) and [Widgets](/docs/scos/dev/developer-guides/202005.0/development-guide/back-end/yves/modular-frontend.html#widgets), the Pages module and how the Pages module can be extended.
 Real-life examples included into the article will help you to understand the concept better.

 ## General Information
 ### Pages